trunk-io/plugins/actions/poetry/README.md

 environment management that will often collide with Trunk's hermetic setup.
 Nevertheless, leveraging Poetry and Trunk in parallel can be powerful.

-Trunk provides 4 different Actions for running your Poetry validation, matching parity with [Poetry pre-commit hooks](https://python-poetry.org/docs/pre-commit-hooks/).
+Trunk provides 4 different Actions for running Poetry validation, matching parity with [Poetry pre-commit hooks](https://python-poetry.org/docs/pre-commit-hooks/).

 | action           | description                                                                                                                                           |